mitch-at-ibm/faststart-provisioning-lab/01-manual-deploy.md

 7. Go to the Build pipeline page in the OpenShift console to see that the build was triggered

 ### Bind the credentials for the cloudant database into the cluster

+In order to use a service within the cluster, the service credentials should be added to the cluster as a secret.
+For this step, an existing Cloudant service has been created within the resource group that we will bind into the cluster.

 1. Log into the ibmcloud environment